kusabashira/subvert/README.md

 	bar -> baz
 	baz -> foo

-In addition, pattern can connect, separated by a "/".
+In addition, patterns can connect, separated by a "/".

-Indexes are separately for each pattern.
+Indexes are separately for each patterns.

 	$ msub cat,dog/,s dog,cat/,s
 	cat  -> dog